 Grace Period Registration

 After registration closes 27 days before each election, grace period registration is available Lake County Clerk's office, 18 N County St. Waukegan.
 A voter who registers or changes address during this grace period must vote at the time of registration.
 Hours are Monday – Friday 8:30 am – 5:00 pm.

-Beginning 15 days before each election, a second larger and more centrally located site for grace period registration is available at the Lake County Central Permit Facility, 500 W. Winchester Road, Libertyville on Monday – Friday 8:30 am – 5:00 pm.
+Beginning 15 days before each county-wide election, a second larger and more centrally located site for grace period registration is available at the Lake County Central Permit Facility, 500 W. Winchester Road, Libertyville on Monday – Friday 8:30 am – 5:00 pm.
 The Central Permit Facility is west of Milwaukee Avenue (Route 21) and north of Winchester Road, behind Lake County Division of Transportation and Winchester House.